Diabetes Types, symptoms, complications and management

 What is prediabetic State?

-It is the condition where the tests are higher than normal , but still below the diabetic levels.
-Usually patients before being diabetics pass through the prediabetic stage , and usually they show none specific symptoms or no symptoms.
-If you are prediabetic , you need to observe your food and life style.
-Also you have to do the tests every 1-2 years.
+It is the condition where the tests are higher than normal, but still below the diabetic levels.
+Before becoming diabetic, patients usually pass through the prediabetic stage where they often display no symptoms.
 You are considered prediabetic if the tests show the following:

 Diabetes is not an easy condition to keep under control.
-Aside from keeping blood glucose levels within accepted levels , managing the condition should also include controlling your blood pressure , cholesterol levels , maintaining weight and dealing with the emotional stress.
+Aside from maintaining blood glucose levels within accepted ranges, you should also manage your blood pressure.
+In addition, control your cholesterol levels and maintain a healthy weight.
+It’s also important to deal with emotional stress.

-- Life style: You have to make changes to your lifestyle that will help control your condition.
-This is the first step , patient must start with , even before medications.
+- You have to make changes to your lifestyle that will help control your condition.
+This is the first step, patient must start with, even before medications.

-– Healthy eating is very important for every one to stay healthy , and even more important for diabetics.
-You need to learn 2 things about your food: what food types are good for you and how much you have to eat.
+- Healthy eating is very important for everyone to stay healthy, and even more important for diabetics.
+You need to learn two things about your food.
+First, what food types are good for you.
+Second, how much you have to eat.

-– Insulin , (which is given by injection ) , is the most common type of medication used in type 1 diabetes treatment.
-Also it is used for type 2 diabetes.
+- Insulin is the most common medication used in type 1 diabetes treatment, it is used also for type 2.
+It is given by injection.

 - Type 2 medications:

-* Alpha-glucosidase inhibitors : acarbose (Precose) , miglitol (Glyset)
+Alpha-glucosidase inhibitors include acarbose (Precose) and miglitol (Glyset).

 Sources: